felskeM/shpe-uwm/README.md

 # SHPE UWM Website

 Welcome to the official repository for the Society of Hispanic Professional Engineers (SHPE) at the University of Wisconsin-Milwaukee (UWM) chapter!
-This website is built to empower Hispanic STEM leaders in our community, share events, programs, and foster connection among students and professionals.
+This website is built to empower Hispanic STEM leaders in our community, share events, programs, and foster connection among UWM students and professionals.

 ## 🚧 Early Development Notice